sudosu404/tailnet/README.md

 The idea was to make a container that would allow you to simply follow this tutorial: [Remotely access and share your self-hosted services](https://www.youtube.com/watch?v=Vt4PDUXB_fg⁠).
 I decided to create this project after having trouble with existing solutions.

-The container on [Docker Hub](https://hub.docker.com/r/valentemath/tailgate) is built with the Cloudflare plugin preinstalled, but if you need different plugins, you can build your own image by following the instructions [below](#building-with-other-plugins).

 ## Getting Started

 If you want to use the Cloudflare plugin: